ShardianLabs/EphemeralNet/docs/deployment-guide.md

 - Run the daemon under a dedicated user account with restricted filesystem permissions.
 - Place the control socket on `127.0.0.1` or a private interface; never expose it unprotected.
+- Use `--control-loopback` to override profiles that accidentally expose the control plane, or `--control-expose --control-token <secret>` when you intentionally need remote management on a VPS.
 - Enable secure wiping (`--wipe-passes`) when storing sensitive material on persistent volumes.
 - Keep the key rotation interval short for volatile clusters.
 Use `--key-rotation 300` (5 minutes) together with tight TTL bounds (e.g., `--min-ttl 30`, `--max-ttl 900`) when handling highly sensitive data.
 - Limit announce pressure against the DHT by tuning rate limits: `--announce-interval 30 --announce-burst 3 --announce-window 120 --announce-pow 8` is a hardened baseline for untrusted peers.